aykutbeke/More-than-Accuracy-A-Composite-Learning-Framework-for-Interval-Type-2-Fuzzy-Logic-Systems/README.md

 Matlab implementation of the composite learning algorithm in the following paper:

 ```
-A. Beke and T. Kumbasar, "XXXXXXXXXx,"
+A. Beke and T. Kumbasar, "More than Accuracy: A Composite Learning Framework for Interval Type-2 Fuzzy Logic Systems," _IEEE Transaction on Fuzzy Systems_.
 ```
 We kindly ask that to cite the above mentioned paper if you use Composite Learning Framework for Interval Type-2 Fuzzy Logic Systems and you publish papers about work that was performed using these codes.